 where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

-the existence of the right to request from the controller rectification or erasure of personal data, or restriction of processing of personal data concerning the data subject, or to object to such processing;
+the existence of the right to request rectification or erasure of personal data or restriction of processing of personal data concerning the data subject from the controller, or to object to such processing;

 the existence of the right to lodge a complaint with a supervisory authority;

-where the personal data is not collected from the data subject: any available information as to its source;
+if the personal data are not collected from the data subject: any available information as to their source;

 the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.

-Furthermore, the data subject shall have a right to obtain information as to whether personal data is transferred to a third country or to an international organization.
-Where this is the case, the data subject shall have the right to be informed of the appropriate safeguards relating to the transfer.
+Furthermore, the data subject shall have a right to obtain information as to whether personal data have been transferred to a third party country or to an international organization.
+If this is the case, the data subject shall have the right to be informed of the appropriate safeguards relating to the transfer.

-If a data subject wishes to avail himself or herself of this right of access, he or she may, at any time, contact an employee of the controller.
+If a data subject wishes to exercise this right of access, they may contact an employee of the controller at any time.

-c) Right to rectification Each data subject shall have the right granted by the European legislator to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her.
-Taking into account the purposes of the processing, the data subject shall have the right to have incomplete personal data completed, including by means of providing a supplementary statement.
+c) Right to rectification: Each data subject shall have the right granted by the European legislator to request the immediate rectification of inaccurate personal data concerning them.
+Taking into account the purposes of the processing, the data subject shall have the right to have incomplete personal data completed, including by means of a supplementary statement.

-If a data subject wishes to exercise this right to rectification, he or she may, at any time, contact an employee of the controller.
+If a data subject wishes to exercise this right of access, they may contact an employee of the controller at any time.

-d) Right to erasure (Right to be forgotten) Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies, as long as the processing is not necessary:
+d) Right to erasure (Right to be forgotten): Each data subject shall have the right granted by the European legislator to request that the controller erase personal data concerning them without undue delay, provided one of the following reasons applies and insofar as the processing is not necessary:

 The personal data is no longer necessary in relation to the purposes for which it was collected or otherwise processed.

-The data subject objects to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) of the GDPR.
+The data subject objects to the processing pursuant to Article 21(1) GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) GDPR.

-The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.
+The deletion of personal data is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject.

-The personal data has been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.
+The personal data has been collected in relation to the offer of information society services referred to in Article 8(1) GDPR.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by FR Media GmbH, he or she may, at any time, contact an employee of the controller.
-An employee of FR Media GmbH shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies and a data subject wishes to request the deletion of personal data stored by FR Media GmbH, they may contact an employee of the controller at any time.
+The employee of FR Media GmbH shall promptly ensure that the deletion request is complied with immediately.

-Where the controller (FR Media GmbH) has made personal data public and is obliged pursuant to Article 17(1) of the GDPR to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-An employee of FR Media GmbH will arrange the necessary measures in individual cases.
+Where the controller (FR Media GmbH) has made personal data public and is obliged pursuant to Article 17(1) of the GDPR to delete the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested the deletion by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
+The employee of FR Media GmbH will take the necessary steps in individual cases.

-e) Right to restriction of processing Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:
+e) Right to restriction of processing: Each data subject shall have the right granted by the European legislator to request the controller to restrict processing if one of the following conditions is met:

 The accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data.

-The processing is unlawful, and the data subject opposes the erasure of the personal data and requests the restriction of its use instead.
+The processing is unlawful, and the data subject opposes the erasure of the personal data and requests the restriction of use of the personal data instead.

-The controller no longer needs the personal data for the purposes of the processing, but it is required by the data subject for the establishment, exercise, or defense of legal claims.
+The controller no longer needs the personal data for the purposes of the processing, but it is required by the data subject to assert, exercise, or defend legal claims.

-The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification of whether the legitimate grounds of the controller override those of the data subject.
+The data subject has objected to processing pursuant to Article 21(1) GDPR and it is not yet clear whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by FR Media GmbH, he or she may, at any time, contact an employee of the controller.
+If one of the aforementioned conditions is met and a data subject wishes to request the restriction of the processing of personal data stored by FR Media GmbH, they may contact an employee of the controller at any time.
 The employee of FR Media GmbH will arrange the restriction of the processing.

-Furthermore, in exercising his or her right to data portability pursuant to Article 20(1) of the GDPR, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.
+Furthermore, in exercising their right to data portability pursuant to Article 20(1) GDPR, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible and provided that this does not adversely affect the rights and freedoms of others.

-To assert the right to data portability, the data subject may at any time contact an employee of FR Media GmbH.
+To assert the right to data portability, the data subject may contact an employee of FR Media GmbH at any time.

-FR Media GmbH shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights, and freedoms of the data subject, or for the establishment, exercise or defense of legal claims.
+FR Media GmbH shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights, and freedoms of the data subject, or the processing serves to assert, exercise or defend legal claims.

-If FR Media GmbH processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to the processing of personal data concerning him or her for such marketing.
+If FR Media GmbH processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to the processing of personal data for such marketing purposes.
 This applies to profiling to the extent that it is related to such direct marketing.
-If the data subject objects to FR Media GmbH processing for direct marketing purposes, FR Media GmbH will no longer process the personal data for these purposes.
+If the data subject objects to FR Media GmbH processing their data for direct marketing purposes, FR Media GmbH will no longer process the personal data for these purposes.

-In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to the processing of personal data concerning him or her by FR Media GmbH for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+In addition, the data subject has the right, on grounds relating to their particular situation, to object to the processing of personal data concerning them carried out by FR Media GmbH for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) GDPR, unless the processing is necessary for the performance of a task carried out in the public interest.

 To exercise the right to object, the data subject may directly contact any employee of FR Media GmbH.
-The data subject is also free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.
+The data subject is also free to exercise their right to object in relation to the use of information society services, and notwithstanding Directive 2002/58/EC, by automated means using technical specifications.

-h) Automated individual decision-making, including profiling Each data subject shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her, or similarly significantly affects him or her, as long as the decision (1) is not necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) is not authorized by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, or (3) is not based on the data subject's explicit consent.
+h) Rights in relation to automated decision-making and profiling: Each data subject shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning them or similarly significantly affects them, provided that the decision (1) is not necessary for the conclusion or performance of a contract between the data subject and a data controller, or (2) is authorized by Union or Member State law to which the controller is subject and which also provides suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, or (3) is based on the data subject's explicit consent.

-If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject's explicit consent, FR Media GmbH shall implement suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.
+If the decision (1) is necessary for entering into or performing a contract between the data subject and the controller or (2) it is based on the data subject's explicit consent, FR Media GmbH shall implement suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express their point of view and to contest the decision.

-If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact an employee of the controller.
+If the data subject wishes to exercise their rights concerning automated decision-making, they contact an employee of the controller at any time.

-i) Right to withdraw data protection consent Each data subject shall have the right granted by the European legislator to withdraw his or her consent to the processing of his or her personal data at any time.
+i) Right to withdraw data protection consent: Each data subject shall have the right granted by the European legislator to withdraw their consent to the processing of personal data at any time.

-If the data subject wishes to exercise the right to withdraw consent, he or she may, at any time, contact an employee of the controller.
+If the data subject wishes to exercise the right to withdraw consent, they may contact an employee of the controller at any time.

-The controller responsible for processing collects and processes the personal data of applicants for the purpose of handling the application process.
+The controller collects and processes applicants' personal data for the purpose of handling the application process.
 Processing may also take place electronically.
-This is particularly the case if an applicant submits corresponding application documents electronically, for example by email or via a web form on the website, to the controller.
+This is particularly the case if an applicant submits the relevant application documents electronically, for example, by email or via a web form on the website, to the controller.
 If the controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
-If no employment contract is concluded with the applicant, the application documents will be automatically deleted two months after notification of the rejection decision, provided that no other legitimate interests of the controller oppose such deletion.
-Another legitimate interest in this sense may be, for example, a burden of proof in proceedings under the General Equal Treatment Act (AGG).
+If the controller does not conclude an employment contract with the applicant, the application documents will be automatically deleted two months after notification of the rejection decision, provided that no other legitimate interests of the controller prevent such deletion.
+Other legitimate interests in this sense include, for example, a burden of proof in proceedings under the General Equal Treatment Act (AGG).

 The controller has integrated components of Facebook on this website.
 Facebook is a social network.